 Japanese Cultural Association of Manitoba Room

 Interested in Japanese culture?
 The JCAM room is for you!
-Returning by both popular demand and because we love them to Ai-Kon.
+Returning to Ai-Kon by both popular demand and because we love the unique Japanese experience they bring.

-The Japanese Cultural Association of Manitoba, Inc. (JCAM) is a non-profit, charitable organization that serves as the representative organization for Japanese Canadians in Manitoba.
+The Japanese Cultural Association of Manitoba, Inc. (JCAM) is a non-profit, charitable organization that serves as the representative organization for Japanese and Japanese Canadians in Manitoba.
 This year, they will be sponsoring a number of panels on traditional cultural aspects of Japanese life.
-Find out all about kimono, explore the mysteries of the tea ceremony, or drop by and have a look at the cultural items on display.
+Find out all about bonsai, give kendo a try, or drop by and have a look at the cultural items on display.
+Stop by throughout the weekend, as there’s always something new on display.
 We look forward to seeing you!

 Each session is limited to 10 people.
 Register early.